Dancemania 10

 Dancemania 10 is the tenth set in the Dancemania series of dance music compilation albums, released in 1998 by EMI Music Japan.

 The album debuted at #13 on Oricon's weekly album chart, reached #9 the next week, and appeared on the yearly best-selling album chart at #84 in 1998 with 254,870 copies sold, along with another Dancemania album, Extra, which ranked #79.

-With one of its 25 tracks "Butterfly", the album featured Smile.dk's first appearance on the series.
+This album featured Smile.dk's first appearance in the series with the song "Butterfly".

 Tracks

 Further details

 The album's full length is 76:00.